Spectral gap of scl in graphs of groups and $3$-manifolds: Scl of hyperbolic elements

-Recall from Definition \ref{defn: left relatively convex} that a subgroup $H\le G$ of a group $H$ is called \emph{left relatively convex}, if there is a left invariant order $\prec$ on the cosets $G/H = \{ g H \mid g \in G \}$.
+Recall from Definition \ref{defn: left relatively convex} that a subgroup $H\le G$ of a group $H$ is called \emph{left relatively convex}, if there is a left $G$-invariant order $\prec$ on the cosets $G/H = \{ g H \mid g \in G \}$.
 This property has been studied in \cite{LRC}.
 Since left relatively convex subgroups are $\infty$-RTF by Lemma \ref{lemma: left relatively convex implies RTF}, Theorem \ref{thm: $n$-RTF gap, weak version} implies a sharp gap of $1/2$ for hyperbolic elements in graphs of groups where the edge groups are left relatively convex in the vertex groups.
-The aim of this subsection is to show the following result, which constructs explicit quasimorphisms realizing the gap $1/2$ and gives a completely different proof.
+The aim of this subsection is to show the following result, which constructs explicit quasimorphisms detecting the gap $1/2$ and gives a completely different proof of Theorem \ref{thm: $n$-RTF gap, weak version} under this stronger assumption.

 \begin{thm} Let $G$ be a graph of groups and let $g \in G$ be a hyperbolic element.
 If every edge group lies left relatively convex in its corresponding vertex groups then there is an explicit homogeneous quasimorphism $\phi \col G \to \R$ such that $\phi(g) \geq 1$ and $D(\phi) \leq 1$. \end{thm}